-Being an AJET National Council member is a volunteer position, and involves working together with other volunteers to make sure that AJET is meeting the needs of the JET community.
+Being an AJET National Council member is a volunteer position and involves working together with other volunteers to make sure that AJET is meeting the needs of the JET community.
 However, the duties and demands of the position can be considerable.

-AJET strives to be a professional organization that serves the JET community at large, and that means putting in an time and effort in addition to our usual daily duties at the office or at school.
+AJET strives to be a professional organization that serves the JET community at large, and that means putting in time and effort in addition to our usual daily work duties at the office or at school.
 This, in turn, means doing AJET work in your free time under the constraint of deadlines.

-As National Council Officer, you are responsible for caring for the JET community that AJET supports.
+As a National Council Officer, you are responsible for caring for the JET community that AJET supports.
 The work that AJET does is very important and it requires your best efforts to continue working smoothly.

 AJET needs to be a priority